Welcome to Product Discovery's Product Search!

 With the Market Intelligence integration, you can seamlessly transition to market research, helping you validate or invalidate this idea.
 To do this, just click the Market Intelligence icon next to the product, which will take you over to the market research tool.
 Search for the product’s main keyword, and there you can really dig in and feel confident in your decision to source, or not source, this product.

 Below the Market Intelligence button, you’ll see a “page open” icon that will take you directly to that product’s listing on Amazon.
+When you find a product that you’d like to research further, save it to your Pinned Ideas by clicking this “pin” button, to track, revisit, and monitor its performance.

 We know that when you’re using a product suggestion tool, you don’t want to be considering the same exact ideas as everyone else using the tool, to end up sourcing a saturated product.
 That’s why on some searches, you’ll notice a Popular Result badge.
 This warning will indicate that this idea has seen a lot of interest from other Product Discovery users in the recent past.